winsmith/libi-page/presskit.md

 layout: textpost
 ---
 <img src="assets/press/AppIcon3.png" class="pressImage thirdWidth">
-<p style="font-size: 18pt;">Lots of people track their workouts, their diet, or their sleep. <b>Libi.app</b> allows them to track their mood, libido and sexual activity!
+<p style="font-size: 18pt;">Lots of people track their workouts, their diet, or their sleep. <b>Libi.app</b> allows them to track their mood, libido, menstruation, and sexual activity!
 Free in the App Store, in-app-purchase to remove ads.</p>

 ## What is Libi?
 <img class="pressImage thirdWidth floatRight padding" src="/assets/screenshots/enterMood.gif" />
 Libi is an app that allows you to enter your current libido level and mood.
 It will then allow you to track those over the course of the month.
-Additionally, you can enter sexual activiy, orgasms, and menstruation.
+Same with sexual activity, orgasms, and menstruation.

 In addition, the app can -- with your permission -- pull various data from the Apple Health app on your iPhone.